 Drake says he first joined a mastermind group around 15 years ago, not long after he founded Ongoing Operations, a Maryland-based credit union service organization that offers disaster recovery, cybersecurity, and cloud hosting to credit unions.
 Drake, who came to start Ongoing Operations from an executive job in a credit union, realized there were things he didn’t know about managing people, dealing with investor-owners, and sales.
 When he heard about a mastermind group, he was immediately all in.
 “I fell in love with it,” he says.

 Masterminds also have changed his life.
 In the last half-dozen years — due to ideas and discussions that arose in mastermind groups — he has started a second company, CU2.0, that offers consulting services to credit unions and financial technology companies that want to sell to credit unions.
-He also wrote a book, CU2.0: A Guide for Credit Unions Competing in the Digital Age, and he moved coast to coast, from Maryland to Oregon, where he and his wife started a winery, Resistance Winery.
+He also wrote a book, CU2.0: A Guide for Credit Unions Competing in the Digital Age, and he moved coast to coast, from Maryland to Oregon, where he and his wife started a winery, Resistance Wine Company.

 “All those decisions — writing the book, founding CU2.0, and the winery — grew out of ideas and discussions in mastermind groups,” says Drake.